datacite/schema-docs/docs/properties/recommended_optional/property_alternateidentifier.rst

 Free text

 If alternateIdentifier is used, alternateIdentifierType is mandatory.
-For the above example, the alternateIdentifierType would be “A local accession number”
+For the above example, the alternateIdentifierType would be “Local accession number”